davidemms/OrthoFinder/README.md

 #### Orthogroups are the only way to identify orthologs
 Orthology is defined by phylogeny.
 It is not definable by amino acid content, codon bias, GC content or other measures of sequence similarity.
 Methods that use such scores to define orthologs in the absence of phylogeny can only provide guesses.
 The only way to be sure that the orthology assignment is correct is by conducting a phylogenetic reconstruction of all genes descended from a single gene the last common ancestor of the species under consideration.
 This set of genes is an orthogroup.
 Thus, the only way to define orthology is by analysing orthogroups.

+## Scalable analyses with `--core` / `--assign`
+New in OrthoFinder version 3.0 is the ability to do larger scale analyses by assigning the genes from a large number of species directly to previous orthogroups from a set of core species.
+This avoids the all-v-all sequence search, which becomes very costly with large numbers of species.
+After the genes have been assigned, any unassigned genes are analysed for orthogroups for new clade specific orthogroups (i.e. those evolved more recently than orthogroups shared across the core species).
+The full OrthofFinder phylogenetic analysis is then run on the orthogroups to infer gene and species trees, orthologs, gene duplication events etc.

+To use this functionality:

+1. Perform a standard OrthoFinder run using MSA-based tree inference on a core set of species.
+Results from version 2 OrthoFinder can be used provided MSA-based tree inference was used (in version 3 this is the default).
+2. Run `orthofinder.py --core ORTHOFINDER_CORE_RESULTS --assign NEW_SPECIES`

+A guideline for the number of species for the core set is around 8-64 depending on the number of species to be added and their diversity.
+For a smaller OrthoFinder analysis of, for example, 16 species a core set of 4 or 5 species could be sufficient.

+### Runtime with `--assign`
+A set of 80 vertebrate proteomes (1.7 million sequences) was analysed on an 2015 desktop PC (Intel Core i5-6500, 4 cores & 8 GB RAM) in 20 hours.
+7 core species were used as this gave a reasonable sampling.

+It has been tested by adding 30 million sequences (equivalent to ~1,500 genomes of 20,000 sequences each) on a large server in approximately 1 week.
+Of this, the assignment of genes to existing orthogroups took approximately 2 hours (the analysis can be stopped here using the option `-og` / `--only-groups`) and the full phylogenetic orthology analysis took the remaining time.
+Large analyses such as these still require relatively large amounts of RAM (500 GB in this case), but this can be reduced at the cost of a longer runtime by using fewer parallel threads.

 ## Trees from MSA: `"-M msa"`
 The following is not required for the standard OrthoFinder use cases and are only needed if you want to infer maximum likelihood trees from multiple sequence alignments (MSA).
 This is more costly computationally but more accurate.
 By default, MAFFT is used for the alignment and FastTree for the tree inference.
 The option for this is, "-M msa".
 You should be careful using any other tree inference programs, such as IQTREE or RAxML, since inferring the gene trees for the complete set of orthogroups using anything that is not as quick as FastTree will require significant computational resources/time.
 The executables you wish to use should be in the system path.